ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     As a <b>teacher</b> or <b>student</b>, I want to be able to search within the contents of quiz attempt reports, so that I can easily find specific answers or questions.

+!!! abstract "[US-AC-00] Course backups"
+    As a <b>teacher</b>, I want to be able to include a backup of the whole course in the archive, so that I can easily reuse the course in the future.

+    As a <b>Moodle administrator</b>, I want to be able to include a backup of the whole course in the archive, so that I can easily restore the course as a whole if this is needed.

+!!! abstract "[US-AC-00] Activity backups"
+    As a <b>teacher</b>, I want to be able to include a backup of a single activity in the archive, so that I can easily reuse the activity in the future without the need to restore the whole course.

+    As a <b>Moodle administrator</b>, I want to be able to include a backup of a single activity in the archive, so that I can easily restore the activity if this is needed while preserving storage space that would otherwise be wasted by a full course backup that might not be required.

+!!! abstract "[US-AC-00] Answer history and log files"
+    As a <b>teacher</b> or <b>legal staff member</b>, I want relevant logs from the exam period to be included in the archive.
+These logs include but are not limited to: answer histories, question access logs, submission logs, IP addresses, ...

 ### File Formats and Data Handling